j19sch/j19sch.github.io/posts/2025/20251121-testing-as-three-stages-of-enquiry.md

 ---

-Can I split the follow-ups in abduction, deduction, induction?

-When does testing go from
-deduction (explicating hypothesis, deduce/evolve necessary consequences which may be tested) to induction (process of testing hypotheses, determining a value)

-induction seems to be: interact - observe/measure - evaluate; setting up experimental environment

----

-The things v2:
+good until here, what next?

 - when is abduction relevant?
+	- not all testing is abduction
+	- only ET counts as abduction
 		- exploratory testing, external imagination, being intentional about ...
 		- not when using requirements, acceptance criteria, epistemological deconstruction
+		- requirements engineering is abduction (arguably) -> my comment on shift left
-	- we don't only have facts, we also have behavior based on requirements
+	- we don't only have facts, we have behavior based on requirements
-- can induction be automated?
+		- not all testing has to be abduction
-	- yes! pipelines
-	- no! someone needs to check if it's green
-	- automation you have to run manually is dumb
+	- if abduction is not needed, we could do waterfall
-	- automating tests is not the way: optimize for abduction (moments of discovery)
+	- importance of noticing for abduction

-- The problem of lazy induction and lazy deduction
-- affinity between man and nature -> man and software behavior
+- affinity between man and nature -> affinity between tester and software behavior
+	- what is this affinity?
+	- is it a skill?
+	- model what's under the surface

-- we should talk more about abduction
+- how come we so rarely speak about abduction, e.g. generating test ideas
 	- there's more than test cases or clicking around
 	- nine skills of exploratory testing: which ones are relevant?
+	- it's weird that we usually talk about test design and execution, so deduction and induction, but skip the abduction

+---

+abduction: surprise and hypothesis
+deduction: implications of hypothesis
+induction: testing, experimentingh

+---

-The things:
+The things v2:
-- only exploratory testing counts as abduction
-	- requirements engineering is abduction (arguably) -> my comment on shift left
-- we don't have facts, we have behavior based on requirements

 - how often do we need to run experiments? how many is enough?
-- manual vs automated execution and the need for someone to look at the results (extended cognition)
-	- Maaret said something about this: manual automation if someone has to run it -> Workflowy link
-	- have said this (look at results) somewhere before, but where?
+	- pipeline as continuous induction: does the pipeline still hold true
+	- TDD: tests as hypothesis
+	- The problem of lazy induction and lazy deduction
+		- when is something the same test? (relevance?)
+		- only focusing on the one explicit hypothesis of the bug report
+	- how often - manually or automatically
+		- reproducibility of experiments
+		- run the same in pipeline(s) on different dev machines
+		- difference: our universe changes, intentionally and unintentionally

+- automating tests is not the way
+	- don't automate your manual tests
+	- Maaret quote earlier section: requires pipeline
+	- gap between manial execution and hadving automated it
+	- the induction of manual vs automated are different; this has consequences
+	- automating tests is not the way: optimize for abduction (moments of discovery)
 	- reflections on manifesto mentions extended cognition
-	- test automation that needs to be run manually vs automated in a pipeline -> how often experiments
-- affinity between man and nature -> affinity between tester and software behavior
-- it's weird that we usually talk about test design and execution, so deduction and induction, but skip the abduction

 ---